Skip to content

 To initiate, a brief contextualization.
 The EU Area of Freedom Security and Justice (AFSJ) is an advanced model of cooperation based on mutual trust and the sharing of common values among Member States.
 The way forward is still long, yet the degree of cooperation in the EU is much higher compared to other regions, specifically, Mercosur.
 In fact, in Mercosur cooperation in criminal matters receives less attention, and the Member States’ mutual trust is fragile, if not non-existent.
 However, despite the EU’s advanced system, the region is experiencing a contestation of its values by some EU Member States themselves, which is leading to a decline in mutual trust, and this is affecting cooperation in criminal matters too.
 Decreasing trust within the EU can influence the trust the EU has in its relations with third states, in this case with the regions, which was already low from the start.
 Consequently, if the EU has low trust internally, this affects the already low trust externally and this complicates cooperation – there is a direct proportionality relationship between the internal and the external EU trust.
 On the other side of the ocean, the democracies of Mercosur’s states are precarious, and this impedes the potential increase of trust within the region.
 In brief, both regions encounter trust issues: more specifically, in the EU, there is an increasing distrust, and in Mercosur, an endemic low trust.
 This context can impede an interregional project.
 The solution is not to put the problem aside but to tackle it by analysing it.

-The best way to understand and convey a topic that may seem abstract, and extremely far removed from the common imagination, is to pick a concrete situation.
+This discussion involves any level of cooperation; accordingly, this study selected two regional entities with different systems, contexts, and competencies.
+If national states have differences, the regional realm is even more intricate.
+In this scenario, the analysis delves into a comparison of the EU and Mercosur regions to better understand each, and then examines their interregional relations.
+Indeed, the best way to understand and convey a topic that may seem abstract, and extremely far removed from the common imagination, is to pick a concrete situation.
 On this wave, the dissertation will explain this tense relationship by scrutinising two mechanisms of cooperation, Extradition and Mutual Legal Assistance: from which perspective these two mechanisms can impact and be impacted by the rule of law?
 To achieve a deeper understanding of the problem, one must narrow the wide and abstract concept of the rule of law.
 Consequently, the analysis will focus on the fundamental rights of the suspect and the accused person targeted by the two abovementioned cooperation mechanisms in criminal matters.
 More specifically, this research will focus on two fundamental rights at risk: the prohibition of torture and other cruel, inhuman, or degrading treatment or punishment and the right to a fair trial.

 Research Question(s)